 The "Human Capital Contract"

 If you're going beyond friends and family for funding, you may need to turn to something called a "human capital contract."
 With a human capital contract, you are binding yourself to pay a percentage of your ongoing income to multiple strangers, often for as long as ten years.
-Contracts may, for example, bind you to paying back 10 or 20% of your income over a certain amount for years to come.
+Contracts may, for example, bind you to pay back 10 or 20% of your income over a certain amount for years to come.

 Depending upon what you wind up doing for a living, your investors may do very well or very poorly.
 Obviously, investors are gambling that you'll land yourself a terrific, high-paying job.
 If you ask yourself, is a college education a good investment?
 Warren Buffett has often quipped, before audiences of business-school students, that he would pay $100,000 for 10% of a student's future earnings.
 Companies like Upstart and Pave are making that happen.

-Is it a good idea to bind yourself to paying out a portion of your income for the next ten years?
+Is it a good idea to bind yourself to pay out a portion of your income for the next ten years?
 The fact is that, if you're borrowing money to pay for college, you'll do that anyway.
 The difference is that with a bank your interest rates will be set (as opposed to being based on your income), and you'll be paying out to a single institution rather than to multiple individuals.
 In either case, there are legal requirements connected to the contract through a relatively new law called the Crowdfund Act.

 The question of whether crowdfunding is right for you will depend upon the amount you expect to make, and your comfort level with the idea of hiring yourself out as "human capital."

 Here are some great crowdfunding sites you can use to crowdfund your higher education expenses.